ps-pat/Moonshine.jl/docs/src/quickstart.md

 ```@repl quickstart
 plot_latitudes(tree)
 ```
-While it's not going to win any beauty contest soon, its quick, easy, and since its plain text, you can literally do a copy & paste and text it to someone special.
+While it's not going to win any beauty contest soon, it's quick, easy, and since it's plain text, you can literally do a copy & paste and text it to someone special.
 That's for the latitudes, but what about the topology?
-You can plot that to, provided you installed two packages:
+You can plot that too, provided you installed two packages:
 * [GraphMakie](https://github.com/MakieOrg/GraphMakie.jl);
 * [GLMakie](https://docs.makie.org/stable/explanations/backends/glmakie) (or
   any other [Makie backend](https://docs.makie.org/v0.22/explanations/backends/backends)).